 Experience Berklee Online

-Sample lessons, request information, download our course catalog, speak with advisors, and more.Get Access Now
+Sample lessons, get degree handbooks, mini lessons, and our course catalog, speak with advisors, and more.Get Access Now

 Courses are best for students who are looking to meet a specific need, or simply want to get started with Berklee Online.
 No application necessary.

 This course will help you gain a deep understanding of the role of data in the business of music, balancing theoretical concepts, illustrative case studies, and practical application.
 When used correctly, data about artists and music serve as invaluable tools, allowing companies to measure performance accurately and understand the current market, informing decisions with real facts and figures, and providing insight into how existing processes may be made more efficient.